Creamy, Luxurious French Buttercream: Your Complete Guide

 Recipe Card - Adriana's Notes

-*If you want to make the version using egg yolks instead of whole eggs, you’ll need to substitute 2 yolks and 2 teaspoons of water for every egg.
-For example, for the 3 cup version of frosting, instead of 2 large eggs, you will need 4 large egg yolks and 4 teaspoons of water.
+*If you want to make the version using egg yolks instead of whole eggs, you’ll need to substitute 2 yolks and 1 tablespoon of water for every egg.
+For example, in the 3-cup version of frosting, instead of 2 large eggs, you will need 4 large egg yolks and 3 tablespoons of water.

 Thank you!
 Your submission has been received!